Quick start guide for Yoast SEO for Shopify

 Yoast SEO helps you write product pages your customers will love.
 In addition, it assists you in preparing your content for search engines.
 It guides you in writing easy-to-read content and ensures you correctly use the keyphrases you want to rank for.

-The readability analysis contains various checks designed to help you make your product descriptions easier to read and understand.
+The readability analysis contains various checks designed to make your product descriptions easier to read and understand.
 When customers find it easy to get what your product is and why you are selling it, they are more likely to buy it.

 Yoast SEO contains the following checks to make your descriptions easier to read.